 There’s a number of other services and procedures that aren’t classified as emergencies that pet owners would love to provide for their furry little friends.
 Examples, microchipping, spaying, grooming and various other pet-related expenses that can be too pricey for pet owners to afford.
 However, with pet insurance offsetting a chunk of the cost, pet owners are far more likely to take advantage of those services and enjoy the security that comes with them.

 More than 68 percent of Americans have a pet.
 And not only do Americans have pets, they adore them.
 Think about the recent trend of employers allowing pets at the office, and how much that’s affected businesses in a positive way both in their bottom line and in recruiting and retaining their talent.
 Research conducted by Forbes found that employers that allow pets in the workplace see benefits all over the board, including:

 - Employee morale is up as pets lower the level of stress a person experiences.
-78 percent of workers say that having their pets at work make them happier.

 - Employee collaboration increases, as having their pets with them at work acts a natural conversation starter amongst employees.

 - Exercise is up for employees.
 Dogs need to be walked, which means your employees are forced to get up and get active during the day.
 The more active your employees are, the better they’ll focus and healthier they’ll be — which will save you money on insurance premiums.